Running and Shutting down MySQL Server:

 First check if your MySQL server is running or not.
 You can use the following command to check this:

 ps -ef | grep mysqld

-If your MySql is running then you will see mysqld process listed out in your result.
-If server is not running then you can start it by using following command:
+If your MySql is running, then you will see mysqld process listed out in your result.
+If server is not running, then you can start it by using the following command:

 root@host# cd /usr/bin ./safe_mysqld &

-Now if you want to shutdown an already running MySQL server then you can do it by using following command:
+Now, if you want to shut down an already running MySQL server, then you can do it by using the following command:

 root@host# cd /usr/bin ./mysqladmin -u root -p shutdown Enter password: ******

 For adding a new user to MySQL, you just need to add a new entry to user table in database mysql.

 Below is an example of adding new user guest with SELECT, INSERT and UPDATE privileges with the password guest123; the SQL query is: